UltraSR: Spatial Encoding is a Missing Key for Implicit Image Function-based Arbitrary-Scale Super-Resolution: Introduction

-Meanwhile, arbitrary-scale SR is a raising research topic with tremendous application potentials.
-Prior CNN-based SR approaches usually apply to only one fixed resolution scale and cannot adjust their output dimension without changing the low-resolution input.
-Such design creates a huge gap between academic research and practical usage.
-Even sensitive to precision, most image up-sampling applications still heavily rely on bicubic interpolation despite its poor quality.
+Meanwhile, arbitrary-scale SR is a rising research topic with tremendous application potentials.
+Prior CNN-based SR approaches usually apply to only one fixed upsampling scale and cannot discretionarily adjust their output dimension.
+Such design creates a huge gap between academic research and practical usage, resulting in most image applications relying heavily on bicubic interpolation despite its poor quality.
 Empowered by the rapidly advancing techniques in implicit neural representation, images and scenes can now be generalized by network-learned implicit functions on various vision topics (\eg free-viewpoint scene reconstruction, 3D video generation, etc.).
-Specifically for our SR task, the idea that uses one trained network for all zoom-in scales on any input image will bring both convenience and accuracy to downstream users in the near future.
-In summary, the three main contributions of this article are as follows:
+Specifically for our SR task, the idea that uses a single network for all zoom-in scales will bring more convenience than ever to downstream users.